jimc/linux/Documentation/admin-guide/dynamic-debug-howto.rst

-``close foo`` insures that no pr_debugs are set to :foo, then unmaps the label from its reserved trace-id, preserving the trace buffer for trace-cmd etc.  Otherwise dyndbg will return -E<mumble>.
+``close foo`` insures that no pr_debugs are set to :foo, then unmaps the label from its reserved trace-id, preserving the trace buffer for trace-cmd etc.  Otherwise the command returns -EBUSY.

-[#mostly] The open <name> & close <name> commands are the exception to the earlier simplifing statement that a command is a selector and flags.

 Labeled Trace Examples
 ======================